Close

 Local resources

-Students can take advantage of courses, faculty, facilities, and programming at universities participating in the Inter-University Consortium, particularly the Columbia University’s Science & Society program.
+Students can also take advantage of courses, faculty, facilities, and programming at universities participating in the Inter-University Consortium, particularly the Columbia University’s Science & Society program.